mprtcz/MyShell/README.md

 `prompt [value]` - changes presented prompt to given value

+Possible values of a `prompt` parameter:

-`$cwd` - displays a path to current working directory
+`$cwd` - displays a path to current working directory in a prompt

 `reset` - resets a prompt to default value

+Other commands:

-`dir` - presents contents of working direcotry
+`dir` - presents contents of working directory

-`exit` - exits the shell

 `cd [subfolder name]` - navigates to selected subdirectory of the current directory

 `cd ..` - navigates to parent directory of the current directory

+`exit` - exits the shell